Gordisluis/Gordisluis/README.md

-- 👋 Hi, I’m @Gordisluis
+- 👋 Hi, I’m luis
-- 👀 I’m interested in ...  web developement, mobile development.
+- 👀 I’m interested in ...  web developement.
-- 🌱 I’m currently learning ... python, javascript, react, django, flutter, kotlin, rust.
+- 🌱 I’m currently learning ...
+Ruby, javascript, react, flutter, kotlin, rust.
-- 📫 How to reach me ... gordisandroid@gmail.com
+- 📫 How to reach me ...
+Vpedev@gmail.com

 <!---
 Gordisluis/Gordisluis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.